brn/rxx/docs/au/create_yowim.md

 }
 ```

-Below example is send http request by MyApi and submit response to subject with key.
+Above example is send http request by MyApi and submit response to subject with key.
 Check these two line.